apache/sedona/docs/api/sql/Function.md

 The format originated in PostGIS but is supported by many GIS tools.
 If the geometry is lacking SRID a WKB format is produced.
 [Se ST_SetSRID](#ST_SetSRID)
+It will ignore the M coordinate if present.

 Format: `ST_AsEWKB (A:geometry)`